Abjad/abjad/abjad/docs/source/index.rst

 For information on the Women in
-Computer Music Scholarship for the Formalized Score Control workshop, please visit this page.
+Computer Music Scholarship for the Formalized Score Control workshop, please visit `this page`_.

 Taught by Jeff Treviño, Trevor Bača, and Josiah Wolf Oberholtzer.